-Consent guidance: patients and doctors making decisions together
+Consent: patients and doctors making decisions together

-- undertaking any examination or investigation
+- carrying out any examination or investigation

-- providing treatment, or
+- providing treatment or

-- involving patients in teaching and research.
+- involving patients in teaching or research.

 As the law relating to decision-making and consent - particularly for patients who lack capacity - varies across the UK, doctors need to understand the law as it applies where they work (see paragraphs 62-63).